WW2 Army Units and Sizes

 What Role did the Task Force Play in WW2?

 During World War 2, a Task Force was a temporary grouping of one or more units for a specific operation.
-Meant to be temporary in nature, the Task Force ideal was shared across the various militaries that took part in the war; albeit, under slightly different names in some cases.
-For the Germans, the term was Kampfgruppe and the Americans used the term U.S. Combat Team at times during the ar.
+Meant to be temporary in nature, the Task Force ideal was shared across the various militaries that took part in the war, albeit under slightly different names in some cases.
+For the Germans, the term was Kampfgruppe, and the Americans used the term U.S. Combat Team at times during the war.